 It is very important for heirs' property owners to make sure property taxes are paid in full because tax sales can lead to loss of land.
 Property becomes subject to a tax sale when a landowner fails to pay annual property taxes on time.
 The overdue amount generally becomes a tax lien, which may cause the local government authority to begin a process to sell the land.

-Heirs' property owners should not wait to clear up the title to the property before paying the property taxes.
+Heirs' property owners should not wait to clear title to the property (see definition in the glossary) before paying the property taxes.